At Prismatic, we believe B2B software companies need a better way to build and deploy integrations for their customers.

 - Customers and customer-facing teams deploy and manage integrations.
 Customers and customer-facing teams get productized integrations delivered in a sleek integration marketplace, and easy configuration and support tools.

 This approach helps software companies use their time and engineering resources efficiently.
 Developers are primarily involved only where they have the biggest impact: creating custom components that extend the low-code environment to fit your product and industry.

 This empowers non-developers to independently build, deploy, and manage integrations – huge swaths of work that have traditionally required extensive developer involvement – so that devs can focus on core product work.
 Prismatic further reduces developer workload by providing a purpose-built environment for running your integrations.
 Don’t waste engineering time building and maintaining special infrastructure.

 Prismatic can be easily incorporated into your existing infrastructure and processes.
 The fully exposed API and robust CLI allow you to do things like keep integration definitions in your existing source control system, include them in your CI/CD pipeline, and feed Prismatic log events into your existing monitoring and alerting tools.
 We place huge focus on making Prismatic powerful, flexible, and developer-friendly at every turn.

 Finally, Prismatic provides a customer portal that you can white label and embed in your platform.
-Customers can explore an integration app store, easily configure their own integrations, and self-service with tools like logging, monitoring, and alerting - all without leaving your app.
+Customers can explore an integration marketplace, easily configure their own integrations, and self-service with tools like logging, monitoring, and alerting - all without leaving your app.
 Our embedded integration platform as a service adds these features in a way that looks and feels like part of your product, letting you providing a first-class integration experience to your customers with a fraction of the effort of building it yourself.